 ‘It was only after I started winning local competitions that I became hooked and started taking my training more seriously.
 That eventually led to my qualifying for the Singapore National Archery Team and going on to represent Singapore in international competitions.’

-A career highlight for Contessa so far was winning the bronze medal for Singapore at the 2012 World Archery Indoor Championships in Las Vegas.
+An early career highlight for Contessa was winning the bronze medal for Singapore at the 2012 World Archery Indoor Championships in Las Vegas.

 ‘It was the first World archery medal for Singapore and it took everything I had to steel my nerves and shoot against several top shooters from all over the world.
 That same year, I came in fifth at the Indoor Archery World Cup Finals – the furthest any Singaporean archer had ever gone – and it was against many professional top archers.
 I was only an amateur who was still in high school. ’

-When it came to university, her love for learning languages and exploring the world led her to the University to study Japanese and Cultural Studies.
+When it came to university, her love for learning languages and exploring the world led her to UC to study Japanese and Cultural Studies.

-'The Arts degree at UC is really flexible, which means I can pick up several new languages while studying other subjects at the same time.
+'The Arts degree at UC is really flexible, which meant I could pick up several new languages while studying other subjects at the same time.
 I loved studying Russian at UC so much (even though it was only a semester) that I registered myself at a local Russian school since coming home to Singapore.’

 It is perhaps the competitor in Contessa that this appeals to.
 She urges other young students to 'just go for it!
 You never know what exciting adventures await you out there!'

 Since graduating UC, Contessa has gone onto more international archery competitions, and is now also a coach at the Flaming Arrows Archery Club based in Singapore.